Rjlintkh/bdsx-web-panel/README.md

-# PneuPanel Plugin
+# BDSX Web Panel Plugin
-The plugin for bdsx
+A simple web panel for BDSX